anjalimedini/TASKS/README.md

 So, the code attempts to iterate through the list `num`, but it mistakenly calculates the sum of the previous number and 1 instead of the current number and the previous number.

+## HISTOGRAM

+A histogram is a bar graph-like representation of data that buckets a range of classes into columns along the horizontal x-axis.
+The vertical y-axis represents the number count or percentage of occurrences in the data for each column.
+Columns can be used to visualize patterns of data distributions.

+1.Required Libraries:

+`requirments.txt`

+`Install command - pip install opencv-python`

+`Install command - pip install matplotlib`

+`Install command - pip install numpy`

+2.Import Libraries:

+`import cv2`

+`from matplotlib import pyplot as plt`

+`import numpy as np`

+3. Read image:

+ `img = cv2.imread('/home/anjali-medini/Desktop/image/arj.jpeg', 0)`

+ `cv2.imread()`: This function reads an image from the specified file path.

+ `/home/anjali-medini/Desktop/image/arj.jpeg`: This is the file path of the image to be read.

+ `0`: This argument specifies that the image should be read in grayscale mode.
+If you omit this argument or use `1` or `-1`, it reads the image in color mode.

+4.Calculate Histogram:

+ `histr = cv2.calcHist([img], [0], None, [256], [0,256])`

+ `cv2.calcHist()`: This function calculates the histogram of an image.

+`[img]`: This is the input image for which the histogram needs to be calculated.

+`[0]`: This specifies the channel for which the histogram is calculated.
+Since the image is in grayscale, there is only one channel (0).

+`None`: This argument is a mask.
+If provided, the histogram will be calculated only for the pixels where the mask image is non-zero.

+`[256]`: This specifies the number of bins for the histogram.

+`[0, 256]`: This specifies the range of pixel values.
+The histogram will be calculated for pixel values in the range [0, 256).

+5.Plot Histogram:

+`plt.plot(histr)`

+`plt.show()`

+  `plt.plot(): This function is used to plot the histogram.`

+ `histr: This is the histogram calculated using cv2.calcHist().`

+`plt.show(): This function displays the plotted histogram.`

+INPUT: